Back

 For a pension the rules are more complex, personal contributions up to a clients net relevant earnings (or £3,600 if higher) attract tax relief.
 The annual allowance of £60,000 effectively caps tax relief as higher levels of contributions will be subject to an annual allowance tax charge.
 Carry forward may be used in some instances to increase that limit.
 Some clients may be subject to a tapered annual allowance or where clients have started to access benefits the money purchase annual allowance may apply.

 On exit usually up to 25% of the pension fund is payable free of any tax, capped by the lump sum allowance, with the remainder taxed as income.
-If pension funds are payable in the event of death before age 75 they are generally paid free of any tax although any lump sum payment in excess of the lump sum and death benefit allowance will be taxable as income in the hands of the beneficiary(ies).
+If pension funds are payable in the event of death before age 75 they are generally paid free of income tax although any lump sum payment in excess of the lump sum and death benefit allowance will be taxable as income in the hands of the beneficiary(ies).
 On death after age 75 all pension benefits are subject to income tax.

 All funds drawn from an ISA are free from income tax without any cap.